29 More Awesome Places to Visit in Honolulu

 29. Niu Baguette BBQ and Noodle Soup *Vietnamese* – Kaka’ako

 I was driving by this place one time and looked it up on yelp.
 I do that a lot haha!
 It is kind of a hole in wall but it had great reviews so I gave it a try!
 I first tried the lemon grass vermicelli which is pretty good (though did not make for good leftovers), the spring roll was the best part.
 Then I tried the grilled chicken vermicelli and it was A+++++!
 A vermicelli box with added spring rolls is close to $20.
 I would recommend sharing with someone if you are not a big eater as I couldn’t finish my box either time.
 The people that work here are so sweet and helpful.
-I read that the pho here is really good but I have yet to crave it.
+I read that the pho here is really good but did not really enjoy it myself.
 You guys must try this place!
 Every time I went here I was starving so I didn’t take a photo, sorry 🙁

 Well that is all for now, I may soon have to do an updated post since I am always trying new places and finding gems everywhere!
 Enjoy xoxo